TBar09/hxWindowColorMode-main/README.md

 	// Sets the window to dark mode.
 	WindowColorMode.setDarkMode();

-	// Sets the window to light mode (aka default).
+	// Sets the window to light mode (default).
 	WindowColorMode.setLightMode();

 	// Shortcut to both setLightMode and setDarkMode.